Modeling extremal dependence in multivariate and spatial problems: a practical perspective: Spatial extremes

-The routine \code{fExtDepSpat} returns an object of class \code{ExtDep\_Spat} from which the estimated parameters, the estimation method, the standard errors computed from the sandwich information matrix, the value of the maximised log-likelihood and the Takeuchi Information Criteria can respectively be extracted using the functions \code{est}, \code{method}, \code{StdErr}, \code{logLik} and \code{tic}.
-Here the estimated parameter vector is $\widehat{\theta} = (0.991, 2.940, 1.551)$, while the true parameters are $\theta=(1,3,1.5)$ using the default full likelihood (see listing~\ref{lst:sec3}, line 14-15).
+The routine \code{fExtDepSpat} returns an object of class \code{ExtDep\_Spat} from which the estimated parameters, the estimation method, the standard errors computed from the sandwich information matrix, the value of the maximised log-likelihood and the Takeuchi information criteria can respectively be extracted using the functions \code{est}, \code{method}, \code{StdErr}, \code{logLik} and \code{tic}.
+Here the estimated parameter vector is $\widehat{\bftheta} = (0.991, 2.940, 1.551)^\top$, while the true parameters are $\bftheta=(1,3,1.5)^\top$ using the default full likelihood as indicated by \code{est1\$jw} taking value $20$.
 As proposed in \citet{Beranger2021b}, composite likelihood estimation \citep{padoan2010likelihood} is incorporated when the argument \code{jw} is specified and is less than the number of locations.
 Since the number of tuples (pairs if \code{jw = 2}, triples if \code{jw = 3}) is increasing with \code{jw} one can specify a threshold $u$ through the argument \code{thresh} such that, for a tuple $q$, the corresponding composite likelihood contribution is weighted according to

-In other words, only tuples with maximum pairwise distance less than $u$ are included in the likelihood.
-Fitting the extremal-$t$ model using the triplewise composite-likelihood approach with threshold $u$ set at the first quartile of pairwise distances yields $\widehat{\theta} = (1.051, 2.975, 1.695)$, which is again close to the true one $\theta=(1,3,1.5)$ (see listing~\ref{lst:sec3}, line 17-22).
+In other words, only tuples with maximum pairwise distance less than $u$ are included in the likelihood. \begin{CodeChunk} \begin{CodeInput} R> # Fit true (extremal-t) model using composite likelihood R> fit2 <- fExtDepSpat(x = z$vals, model = "ET", sites = sites, hit = z$hits, + jw = 3, thresh = quantile(dist(sites), 0.25), par0 = c(3, 1, 1), + parallel = TRUE, ncores = 2, args1 = args1, args2 = args2, + control = list(trace = 0)) R> est(fit2) \end{CodeInput} \begin{CodeOutput} DoF range smooth 1.051 2.975 1.695 \end{CodeOutput} \begin{CodeInput} R> method(fit2) \end{CodeInput} \begin{CodeOutput} [1] "3-wise composite likelihood" \end{CodeOutput} \end{CodeChunk} The above code script indicates that fitting the extremal-$t$ model using the triplewise composite-likelihood approach with threshold $u$ set at the first quartile of pairwise distances yields $\widehat{\bftheta} = (1.051, 2.975, 1.695)^\top$, which is again close to the true one.\\